Saudi Arabia: 'Several' wounded in blast at WWI memorial | DW | 11.11.2020

 The stabbing in Saudi Arabia came the same day as a deadly knife attack at a church in the southern French city of Nice, with the attacker killing three people.

-French President Emmanuel Macron has faced backlash in recent weeks over defending the right to publish cartoons of the Prophet Muhammad.
-In October, history teacher Samuel Paty was beheaded outside of his school after showing the caricatures in class.
+French President Emmanuel Macron has faced backlash in predominantly Muslim countries in recent weeks over defending the right to publish cartoons of the Prophet Muhammad.
+In October, history teacher Samuel Paty was beheaded outside of his school after showing 2012 caricatures from the satirical magazine Charlie Hebdo as part of his class.
+On January 7, 2015, two Islamists forced their way into the magazine's offices, killing 12 people and injuring 11 more.

 Wednesday marks the 102nd anniversary of the end of World War I, when Germany and Allied signed an armistice to put an end to the fighting.
 The day is celebrated by several countries, with the French Embassy reportedly organizing Wednesday's event in Jeddah.